cajuncoding/FlurlGraphQL/README.md

 To use this in your project, add the [FlurlGraphQL.Querying](https://www.nuget.org/packages/FlurlGraphQL.Querying/) NuGet package to your project.

 ## Release Notes:
+### v1.2.0
+- Added support to control the Persisted Query payload field name for other GraphQL servers (e.g. Relay server) which may be different than HotChocolate .NET GraphQL Server.
+- Added global configuration support via FlurlGraphQLConfig.ConfigureDefaults(config => ...) so that configurable options can be set once globlly with current support for Persisted Query Field Name and Json Serializer Settings.

 ### v1.1.0
 - Added support for Persisted Queries via `.WithGraphQLPersistedQuery()` api.
 - Added support to execute GraphQL as GET requests via `.GetGraphQLQueryAsync()` api for edge cases, though `POST` requests are highly encouraged.